 - Viral infection

-In some cases, however, the cause of vocal cord paralysis is unknown.
-Unless clearly related to a cause, such as surgery or trauma, your ear, nose, and throat (ENT) specialist may recommend a computerized tomography (CT) scan or magnetic resonance imaging (MRI) to rule out a tumor that may be causing the paralysis.
+In some cases, however, the cause is unknown (idiopathic).
+Unless clearly related to a cause such as surgery or trauma, a CT or MRI may serve to rule out a tumor causing the paralysis.

 Why Choose UHealth?